ash/raku-course/essentials/numbers/index.md

 Explore the following topics to get the idea of the most important differences in how Raku treat numbers.

 {% include nav.html %}

-If you have learned all the subjects, go directly to the 💪 [exercises](exercises).